romuloalves/go-dsv/README.md

 # GO-DSV
-> A delimited separated values package for Golang that generate a single line with structs data
+> A delimited separated values package for Golang that generate or read a single line

-**Under development**

 ## How to use

 - Create a struct and include the `dsv` tag in each field.
-Example:
+For example:
 ```
-type myTestStruct struct {
+type MyTestStruct struct {
   FieldOne string `dsv:"1,50,0"`
   FieldTwo string `dsv:"3,50"`
   FieldThree string `dsv:"2"`